pocke/majo/README.md

 ### Result Example

-The result contains only long-lived objects, which are collected by the major GC.
+The result contains only long-lived objects, which are collected by the major GC or retained.

 The example is as follows: